eriknyquist/librxvm/README.rst

-libregexvm: small and fast C library for regular expressions
+librxvm: small and fast C library for regular expressions
 ============================================================

 This implementation is inspired by